Twinklebear/tobj/README.md

 Just returns two `Vec`s containing loaded models and materials.

+Note: These days I recommend you use [glTF](https://www.khronos.org/gltf/) if you control the model format coming into your app, since it's binary and will load faster.
+There's a good crate for loading gltf: [gltf-rs](https://github.com/gltf-rs/gltf), plus some others that are likely also good.

 ## Triangulation

 Meshes can be triangulated on the fly or left as-is.